q3769/conottle/README.md

 The individual client worker thread pools themselves are then also pooled collectively, at a maximum pool size of `maxParallelClientCount`.
 This limits the total number of clients that can be serviced in parallel.

-If both builder parameters are provided, the global maximum number of concurrent-execution threads at any moment is the `maxSingleClientConcurrency` multiplied by the `maxParallelClientCount`.
+If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `maxSingleClientConcurrency` multiplied by the `maxParallelClientCount`.